 Bear Spray vs Firearms: Which is Better?

 Before bear sprays were developed and studied, it was widely accepted that a revolver or rifle was the best way to survive a bear attack.
 In recent years, though, studies have confirmed that bear spray is actually safer and more effective.
+Sure, firing a shot into the air might be enough to scare the bear off, but so can a bear horn.

 Bear Spray FAQ